Financial-Times/kmt-utilities/README.md

 # kmt-utilities
 Common middleware for KAT microservices.

-KAT (Knowledge & administration tools) is a part of ft.com application created for Financial Times B2B clients.
+KAT (Knowledge & administration tools) is an ft.com application created for Financial Times B2B clients.

 ## Getting started
-To get a copy of the project up and running on your local machine for development and testing purposes run `$ git clone git@github.com:Financial-Times/kmt-utilities.git`.
+To get a copy of the project up and running on your local machine for development and testing purposes run `$ git clone git@github.com:Financial-Times/kmt-utilities.git` and `$ npm install`.

 Use the `.env` file saved in LastPass to set up necessary environmental variables (feel free to approach KAT team via `#ft-syndikat` slack channel if you have any questions or access issues).